 - Heal Dysbiosis and Leaky Gut

-Using the leading protocols, our team of doctors will help correct these imbalances.
-Recommendations may include a detoxification program, eliminating processed foods and replacing them with whole foods, probiotic supplementation, and prebiotic supplements.
+Our doctors will use the leading protocols to help correct these imbalances.
+Recommendations may include a detoxification program, eliminating processed foods, replacing them with whole foods, and taking probiotic and prebiotic supplements.

 Finally, antioxidant supplementation is key to a healthy body, decreased inflammation, decreased pain, and reduced free radical damage.
-Some of the top antioxidants to include in your supplementation regimen include vitamin C, vitamin E, and powerful polyphenols found in colorful fruits and vegetables.
+Some of the top antioxidants in your supplementation regimen include vitamin C, vitamin E, and powerful polyphenols found in colorful fruits and vegetables.

 - Reduce Inflammatory Issues